 Er.
 Chakraborty served Cantonment Board, under Ministry of Defence Govt. of India, and at present working as Engineer Officer (Group - A) under State Govt.

 Er.
-Chakraborty completed his Diploma in Civil Engineering back in 2014 with 1st Class & Distinction and his Professional Degree in Civil Engineering from The Institution of Engineers (India) in 2019 with specialization in Structural Engineering.
+Chakraborty, A Chartered Engineer [India], completed his Diploma in Civil Engineering back in 2014 with 1st Class & Distinction and his Professional Degree in Civil Engineering from The Institution of Engineers (India) in 2019 with specialization in Structural Engineering.